Communication and Information Technology - Master of Science (M.Sc.)

 The programme is taught entirely in English; additional German language classes are part of the programme.
 Communication and Information Technology has a distinct international atmosphere.
 Since 1998, students from more than 50 different countries on all continents have completed the programme.
 Intercultural competence is thus also an important and natural study goal.

 As the global economy transitions from the industrial to the information age, a broadband and omnipresent communications and information infrastructure becomes each nation's most vital resource, creating new and exciting professional opportunities everywhere on the planet.
 A global workplace for highly qualified engineers of tomorrow develops, which requires

 - a thorough understanding of the concepts that fuel the rapid technological change in the field,

 - as well as a profound alertness towards the non-technical issues which so often make the difference between success and failure

-The Master of Science Programme in Communications Technology at Ulm University is uniquely designed to meet these demands.
+The Master of Science Programme in Communication and Information Technology at Ulm University is uniquely designed to meet these demands.
 Established in 1998, it was among the first educational programmes in Germany taught exclusively in English, and designed specifically for foreign students.

-We are devoted to giving you the right education to help shape communication systems of the future.
+We are devoted to giving you the right education to help shape communication and information systems of the future.

 Our curriculum aims at providing you with a high degree of flexibility to select contents according to your personal interests, while providing you experienced guidance ensuring persistent knowledge of benefit throughout your career.